top of page

 Following the election of a new board, the Declaration of Covenant was discussed in executive session.

-The contents of those discussions were not presented to members in advance.
+The contents of those discussions were not presented to members in advance of this vote.

 No cost analysis, liability estimates, or alternatives were shared publicly prior to a decision.